Fire & Safety

 Fire Restrictions

+Open fires are permitted only in designated fire pits, and are prohibited entirely during fire restrictions.
 The following are strictly prohibited at all times:

 • Open fires outside designated fire pits